Skills for employability

-Microsoft is working to help ensure every person can build the skills and access the resources needed to succeed in a digital economy.
+Microsoft is working with nonprofits to ensure every person has the skills, knowledge, and opportunity they need to succeed in the digital economy.

-To succeed in this modern economy, workers need access to learning resources to gain the skills required for in-demand jobs.
-We're working to provide access to training, skills-based hiring, and apprenticeships to help create pathways for workers and scalable solutions that can be replicated globally.
+To succeed in today's digital economy, workers need access to learning resources to gain the skills required for in-demand technical and tech-enabled jobs.

 See it in action

-Learn more about how we're equipping future workers and creating pathways to 21st-century jobs.
+Learn more about how our partners and programs equip future workers and create pathways to jobs.